FAQs

 I sent in an application - when will I hear back?

 Appalachian Pug Rescue is an all-volunteer organization.
-We try to process your applications in two weeks or less, but sometimes, especially around holidays, we run behind.
+We try to process your applications quickly, but sometimes, especially around holidays, we run behind.
+Also if a pug has any medical concerns, the process takes longer to evaluate their needs and find the best placement.
 If you have not heard back about your application, please contact us here.

 Surrendering